What is Cahoots?

 - You have some availability throughout September, when we will show any work that requires a public outcome.

-You will be paid a fee for your attendance at the workshops and meetings with producers.
-This will be paid in 2 instalments – one halfway through the program and one at the end of the program.
+$1170.00 for attendance of the workshops and meetings with producers.
+This will be paid in 2 installments- one halfway through the program, and one at the end of the program.

-You may be provided with a discretionary budget to pursue activity relevant to your practice goals, such as rehearsal space or meetings with a mentor or consultant.
+You will be provided with a discretionary budget of up to $200.00 to pursue activity relevant to your practice goals, such as rehearsal space or meetings with a mentor or consultant.
 This budget will be negotiated with your producers on an ‘as needs’ basis.

-If you choose to create work, you may have access to an artist fee budget between to pay collaborators and/or yourself, as well as a production budget between to pay for materials, technical requirements etc. Again, these fees will be negotiated with your producers.
+If you choose to create work, you will be provided with an artist fee budget between $500 to $1000 to pay collaborators and yourself, as well as a production budget between $200 to $300 to pay for materials etc. Again, these figures will be negotiated with your producers.